submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

-While this works fine for small clusters, where the number of Pods and Services are limited, for large clusters it poses scalability and performance issues as we would eventually run out of globalIPs because of annotating every Pod/Service/Node object.
+While this works fine for small clusters, where the number of Pods and Services are limited, for large clusters it poses scalability and performance issues as we would eventually run out of globalIPs.
 Also, in this design, Pod to Pod connectivity as well as Headless Services are not supported.

 ## Proposal